Rudy-Zidan/shorti/README.md

 ```

 ## Configuration
-You will need to install [Ngrok](https://ngrok.com/) to test the app probably.
+You will need to install [Ngrok](https://ngrok.com/) to test the app properly.
 You can set the main domain for shorti by setting up an initializer "shorti.rb" in your app as the following:
 /config/initializers/shorti.rb
 ```ruby